Hi neighbours - Porirua City's new bilingual signs have cost nearly $30,000 in consultant and designer's fees.

 37.1% I think it's a waste of money37.1% Complete

 12.2% I think there are more interactive ways Te Reo could be practiced12.2% Complete

 7.4% I'm neither for or against it7.4% Complete

-Hey Wairarapa neighbours!
-When polled, the majority of you (64 per cent) told us you thought your area had progressed in the past decade.
-We're keen to know why and what you would like to see happen to keep Wairarapa on the right track.
+Hey Wellington neighbours!
+When polled, the majority of you (39 per cent) told us you thought the city had regressed in the past decade.
+We're keen to know why and what you would like to see happen to get Wellington back on track.
 Let us know in the comments below.
 (Please mark comments not for print with 'NFP')

 Regional Public Health is urging passengers on two public transport services to be aware of symptoms after an infected school student used the services.
 On Monday, unimmunised students and teachers at Wellington High School were told to stay at home after a student was diagnosed with measles.

 And now passengers who rode the 8.02am train service from Waterloo to Wellington, and the number 3 bus from Wellington Train Station to Wellington High School on Monday, September 16, are being asked to be aware of symptoms, because the same student used those services.

 Do you love the World of WearableArt and can't bear to miss a single year?
 If so we'd love to hear from you.
 Each year 60,000 people visit this design spectacular and we are looking for WOW's biggest fan.
 If you think this is you email firstname.lastname@example.org